RProjectRomania/TEMPO/README.md

-# INS_TEMPO
+# TEMPO
-INS_TEMPO a package to access TEMPO Online database from R
+TEMPO is a package to access TEMPO Online database from R.